Locorotondo – Apulia’s prettiest village

 The conclusion of this article about Locorotondo – Apulia’s prettiest village

-We have tried to describe this little town as briefly as possible with as many details as possible, without revealing too much.
+We have tried to describe this little town as briefly as possible with as many details as possible without revealing too much.
 So, now, it’s your turn.
 Would you like to visit it?
-And if you have already seen it, please share with us your feelings.
+If you have already seen it, please share your feelings with us.

 Photo credits: